Internship

-As a student of the International Bachelor Arts and Culture Studies, you will do a compulsory internship.
-This internship offers you the opportunity to use your theoretical knowledge of arts and culture in a practical context.
-Furthermore, you can build a professional network.
-Students of the Arts and Culture Studies department already did internships at:
+As a student of the International Bachelor Arts and Culture Studies, you will do a compulsory internship in your second year.
+This internship allows you to apply your theoretical knowledge in real-world arts and culture settings, while also building a professional network.
+Students before you already did internships at:

-For ambitious and talented student, we offer you more academic challenges, more opportunities to delve deeper into particular topics, and the chance to work in small groups with an arts organization on an actual case.
-Our Arts and Culture Honours Programme (15 EC) allows a limited number of IBACS and students to take up these challenges.
+For ambitious and talented students, we offer more academic challenges, more opportunities to delve deeper into particular topics, and the chance to work in small groups with an arts organisation on an actual case.
+Our Arts and Culture Honours Programme (15 EC) allows a limited number of IBACS students to take up these challenges.

-The honours programme aims at deepening and broadening the subject material of the regular curriculum.
-This takes place by an in-depth reading of a number of academic texts, discussing these works with the lecturer and fellow students, and producing a paper or other type of report or presentation at the end of each theme.
+The honours programme aims to deepen and broaden the subject material of the regular curriculum.
+This takes place by an in-depth reading of academic texts, discussing these works with the lecturer and fellow students, and producing a paper or other type of report or presentation at the end of each theme.
 Each lecturer involved is responsible for three seminars dealing with a current topic in her or his area of expertise.
 Finally, students will do a project embedded within a (Rotterdam) arts organisation and present their findings at a final symposium.

 Students investing fully in the honours programme will be able to: